-There will be weekly homework assignments due on Mondays at 11:59PM through McGraw-Hill Connect.
+There will be weekly homework assignments through McGraw-Hill Connect, generally due on Mondays at 11:59PM.
 Periodically, there will be hand-written homework where students will be expected to show their work and upload a pdf file to Carmen.
 The lowest three homework scores will be dropped.
-If you miss a homework, it will count as one of your three dropped scores.
+If you do not turn in a homework, it will count as a 0.
 Three attempts will be given on each homework problem.

-For homework assignments, students are permitted to use most resources available to them, including the class notes, textbook, other general statistics sources on the internet, and working in groups where everyone contributes and does their own work.
-Students are not permitted to use websites or other sources containing exact solutions to this class or textbook's specific homework problems, copy another student's answers without contributing, or use AI-powered large language models (LLMs) to solve problems.
+For homework assignments, quizzes, and exams, students are expected to adhere to the University's policies on academic integrity.
+For homework assignments specifically, students are permitted to use most resources available to them, including the class notes, textbook, other general statistics sources on the internet, and working in groups where everyone contributes and does their own work.

+Students are not permitted to use websites or other sources containing exact solutions to this class or textbook's specific homework problems, copy another student's answers without contributing, or use Alpowered large language models (LLMs) such as ChatGPT, Gemini, Copilot, etc. to solve problems.